amabdallah/WaterUseML/README.md

 ### Example question 1: Aggregated
-What is the _annual_ _fresh_ water amount used for _thermoelectric_ purposes in the Bear River watershed that spans Utah, Wyoming, and Idaho for all the years we have data for?
+What is the water amount used for _thermoelectric_  [Variable]  in the Bear River watershed [Space] that spans Utah, Wyoming, and Idaho for all the years we have data for [time]?

 In the answer, list the unit, amount, beneficial use category, source of water (ground or surface water).

+Filters that can selected
+* specific years
 * Annual or monthly
 * fresh or saline

+Variables
 * thermoelectric, agriculture, or municipal
 * withdrawn, returned, consumed, transferred out of, transferred into